Certified Nursing Assistant

-Nurse Aide salaries in the United States vary by work setting and experience.
-The Bureau of Labor Statistics indicates that the median salary for Nursing Aides, Orderlies and Attendants in the United States in 2010 for was $24,010 per year, with a faster than average projected job growth until 2020 of 20 percent.
+Nursing Assistant salaries in the United States vary by work setting and experience.
+The Bureau of Labor Statistics indicates the median salary for Nursing Assistants in the United States was $25,710 per year ($12.36 per hour) in May 2015, with a much faster than average growth rate of 17 percent between 2014 and 2024.

 CNAs are qualified to work in a variety of settings, including: